Quran Errors in Transmission

 Talking point with Muslims

-Many Muslims believe the Quran has been perfectly preserved in perfect manuscripts and that this is proof the Quran came from heaven (Quran 15:9; 85:21-22).
-Christians believe the Bible has been perfectly preserved in imperfect manuscripts.
+Many Muslims believe the Quran, as recited by Muhammad, has been perfectly preserved in perfect manuscripts.
+This is proof the Quran came from heaven (Quran 15:9; 85:21-22).
 However, the above examples demonstrate that human error is part of the textual history of the Quran.

-The textual tradition of the Quran is important because it should give Muslims pause before dismissing the Bible because of its textual history.
+The textual tradition of the Quran is important because it should give Muslims pause before dismissing the Bible because it also has a textual history.

 - Does your Muslim friend know that there are textual variants in Arabic Quran manuscripts?
 The point of this question is that the existence of textual variants in the biblical tradition does not automatically disqualify the Bible from being the Word of God.
 Invite your Muslim friend to read the Gospels.